chen3feng/android-backup/README.md

 ## Background

-I've never paid for cloud services.
+I've never paid for a cloud service.
 Partly because I find the monthly fees annoying, and partly because I don't trust these vendors.
 So, I've always manually backed up my phone's files to a local storage device using my computer.

-I've also looked for software, but some require rooting your phone, and some have limited free features.
+I've tried a number of backup apps, some of which require rooting your phone, and some have limited free features.

-Copying files via the MTP protocol is very slow and unstable.
-It frequently drops the connection, doesn't support update mode, and makes it difficult to determine which files need updating.
-I've had to copy everything at once, which takes a long time.
+I've also tried these manually ways:

+- Copying files via the MTP protocol is a nightmare, it often results in disconnections and hangs.
+- The FTP protocol is better but still not very fast enough.
-I've also tried FTP, but it's not very fast either.
-Some software can display your phone like an external hard drive.
+- There are also apps that can display your phone like a portable hard drive.

-Furthermore, all of these protocols and software require manual file selection for synchronization.
+Besides the stability issues, the main problem with all of these backup protocols and software is that they all require manual file selection for synchronization.
+Since there's no way to determine which files need to be updated, Is have to copy them all to the computer, which takes a long time each time.

 After careful consideration, I realized I needed a tool like [rsync](https://download.samba.org/pub/rsync/rsync.1) that allows incremental transfers and customizable file filtering rules.